AllyDoolittle/144l_students_2021/Scripts/211103_2021_dapi_toc_data_analysis_submission.md

 in each of the bottles, if it does.
 To do this, we’ll plot ln(abundance) vs time.

-# Identify exponential phase of growth
+# Identify Exponential Phase of Growth

 **NOTE about logarithms in R**